HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/security/set-hpovldapdefaultdirectory.md

 ## Description

 Use this Cmdlet to set the default Authentication Directory on the appliance.
-Use `Get-HPOVLdapDirectory` to pass in the directory to configure as the default.
+Use Get-HPOVLdapDirectory to pass in the directory to configure as the default.
 Once the Default Directory is set, the Cmdlet will configure a Registry Key (HKCU:\Software\Hewlett-Packard\HPOneView) called "AuthProvider#{ApplianceConnectionName}".
-The Library will read this value upon load and use it as the default value for the -AuthDirectory parameter in `Connect-HPOVMgmt`.
+The Library will read this value upon load and use it as the default value for the -AuthDirectory parameter in Connect-HPOVMgmt.

 ## Examples